TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/prepare-cloud/gcp.md

 ## 4. Creating a firewall rule

-In order to access the Yugabyte Platform from outside the GCP environment, you would need to enable firewall rules.
+In order to access the ZNbase Platform from outside the GCP environment, you would need to enable firewall rules.
 You will at minimum need to:

-- Access the Yugabyte Platform instance over SSH (port tcp:22)
+- Access the ZNbase Platform instance over SSH (port tcp:22)
-- Check, manage, and upgrade Yugabyte Platform (port tcp:8800)
+- Check, manage, and upgrade ZNbase Platform (port tcp:8800)
-- View the YugabyteDB Admin Console (port tcp:80)
+- View the ZNbaseDB Admin Console (port tcp:80)

 Let us create a firewall entry enabling all of that!